TRISTAN-ORF/RiboTIE/README.md

 - elegant approach with very few custom hardcoded rules for data (pre-)processing or selection.
 - use of a state-of-the-art machine learning tools (transformer networks), which are perfectly suited for the data type (a variable number of input vectors).

-## How RiboTIE predictions are improved
+## (optional) Post-processing steps that correct RiboTIE predictions

 ### Near-miss identifier